-Additionally, tree species which fall under the category of spring-flowering trees are better to trim in the summer, as after trimming takes place, the branches will form more flower buds if trimmed shortly after spring flowers have faded.
+Additionally, tree species that fall under the category of spring-flowering trees are better to trim in the summer, as after trimming takes place, the branches will form more flower buds if trimmed shortly after spring flowers have faded.

-There are several species of trees which benefit from summer trimming as well because they produce a lot of sap which can make trimming difficult in late winter or spring.
+There are several species of trees that benefit from summer trimming as well because they produce a lot of sap which can make trimming difficult in late winter or spring.
 Species which do best for tree trimming in summer include:

 Trimming these species of trees in summer helps you avoid the sticky mess you might experience with these species in other seasons.
 And again, if the flowering bothers you, some tree injections offer a deflowering agent that keeps them from producing fruits which can cause a mess as time goes on.
 Annual treatments like this keep your tree looking great without all the cleanup later!